sillsdev/web-languageforge/README.md

 lxrun /uninstall /full
 ```

-If this is your first time installing Ubuntu Xenial on Windows 10 (or if you just uninstalled in the previous step) type the following:
+If this is your first time installing Ubuntu 18.04 on Windows 10 (or if you just uninstalled in the previous step) type the following:

 ``` bash
 lxrun /install
 ```

-After Ubuntu Xenial Bash has finished installing, close the Windows Command Prompt and open a Bash prompt (now available in the start menu)
+After Ubuntu Bash has finished installing, close the Windows Command Prompt and open a Bash prompt (now available in the start menu)

 -------------------------------